HDFGroup/PyHexad/docs/tables/h5readTable.rst

    * An empty array
    * A column name that is not defined in the HDF5 table

-5. An invalid first position
+5. An invalid first row index

-   * The is not empty and not a non-negative integer
+   * The argument is not empty and not a non-negative integer

-6. An invalid last position
+6. An invalid last row index

    * The argument is not empty and not a non-negative integer